Issues in higher education in the United States: Sexual assault

+Campus sexual assault is difficult to quantify.
+According to the anti-sexual assault group RAINN, which uses data from the U.S. Department of Justice and the Association of American Universities, 13 percent of all undergraduate and graduate students experience rape or sexual assault in some form.
+These figures are 26.4 percent for female and 6.8 percent for male students.

-There is concern that colleges have been overly aggressive in enforcing Title IX regulations.
-They have empowered investigators who routinely presume the guilt of suspects, assign to the man full responsibility for the outcome of any social interaction, and minutely regulate personal relationships.
-The Trump administration has rescinded Obama-era measures to enhance the response to these concerns.
+Some critics have argued that colleges have been overly aggressive in enforcing Title IX regulations.
+According to these critics, colleges have empowered investigators to routinely presume the guilt of suspects, assign to the man full responsibility for the outcome of any social interaction, and minutely regulate personal relationships.
+The Trump administration rescinded Obama-era measures on campus sexual assault.

 Student poverty and hunger

 Research by Sara Goldrick-Rab and others found that more than half of all community-college students surveyed struggle with food insecurity.
-A follow up study found more than a third of college students don't always have enough to eat and lack stable housing.
+A follow-up study found more than a third of college students don't always have enough to eat and lack stable housing.
 Nine percent of those surveyed were homeless.

 Higher education and mental health

-Studies suggest that the stress of college negatively affects the mental health of college students.
 In an analysis of 165 studies and news stories, researchers at North Carolina State and Penn State University found the most common contributing factors to students' mental health challenges were race, violence and sexual assault.

 An American Psychiatric Association survey "Healthy Minds" found that the rate of mental health treatment among college students increased from 19 percent in 2007 to 34 percent by 2017.
 The percentage of students who reported lifetime diagnoses increased from 22 percent to 36 percent.
 The prevalence of depression and suicidality also increased, while stigma about mental health decreased.
 The web-based survey consisted of 155,026 students from 196 college campuses.